Sethchong/Sethchong/README.md

 <br>
 Right now I am based in :us: San Francisco for my internship with Okcoin as a Product Analyst Intern!

-Hoping to learn more from this amazing community!

-📚 Currently Working on: <a href="https://8weeksqlchallenge.com/case-study-1/">8 weeks SQL Challenge by Danny</a> and learning more about data warehouse!
+📚 Currently Working on: Using Blockchain for decentralized identity

 <!--
 **lauragift21/lauragift21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.